benolabs/aboutmepage/src/pages/projects/coffeebrewratios.md

 tags: ["python", "FastAPI", "Cloud deployment", "javascript", "CSS"]
 ---

-Coffee Brew Recipe is a web app designed for coffee enthusiasts who want to perfect their brewing techniques.
-Whether you're a casual drinker or a passionate barista, this app provides a user-friendly platform to record your coffee brews and improve your coffee-making process.
+Coffee Brew Recipe is a web app developed for coffee enthusiasts who want to perfect their brewing techniques.
+Whether you're a casual drinker or a passionate barista, this app provides a platform to record your coffee brews and improve consistency in brewing that perfect cup of coffee.

 ### **Key Features:**
 - Brew Recording: Easily log each brew with details such as brew method, coffee type, grind size and any notes on flavor or adjustments made.